Matrix53/Gobang/README.md

+# Gobang

-# Introduction of repo
+## Introduction
-This repo inplement a Gobang game as my homework to a BUAA programing course.
+This repo implement a Gobang game as my homework to a BUAA programing course.
 The game will be written in python and use modules like pygame, sqlite3 and etc. All are welcome to enjoy the game or improve it after I finish my homework.
 And of course you can help me with my homework if you want. ( :

-# Software function
+## Requirement

-## Basic function
+### Basic Requirement

 > 1.Play Gobang game in one PC
 >
 > 2.Get the rules of Gobang before play(deleted)

-## Extension function
+### Extra Requirement

-These function is challenging for me to inplement because of the homework time limit, but I will try my best.
+These requirements are challenging for me to implement because of the homework time limit, but I will try my best.

 > 1.Use SQLite3 to record the Gobang games that players played
 >